An introduction to the categorical p-adic Langlands program: Background on category theory

 \begin{df} If $\cC$ is a stable $\infty$-category equipped with a $t$-structure, then it admits a {\em left completion}

 The limit is indexed by the totally ordered set~$\Z$, and the transition functors are given by the truncations $\tau^{\geq n}: \cC^{\geq n-1} \to \cC^{\geq n}.$

-There is a canonical functor $\cC\to \widehat{\cC}$, defined by mapping an object $X$ to the sequence $(\tau^{\geq n} X)$, which which has a natural interpretation as an object of~$\widehat{\cC}$.
-We say that $\cC$ is {\em left complete} if this functor is an equivalence.
+There is a canonical functor $\cC\to \widehat{\cC}$, defined by mapping an object $X$ to the sequence $(\tau^{\geq n} X)$, which has a natural interpretation as an object of~$\widehat{\cC}$.
+We say that $\cC$ (with its given $t$-structure) is {\em left complete} if this functor is an equivalence.

 There are dual notions of right completion and right completeness.
-We don't introduce notation for the right completion, but to be explicit: $\cC$ is {\em right complete} if the canonical functor $\cC \to \colim \cC^{\leq n}$ defined by $X \mapsto (\tau^{\leq n} X)$ is an equivalence. \end{df}
+We don't introduce notation for the right completion, but to be explicit: $\cC$ is {\em right complete} if the canonical functor $\cC \to \lim \cC^{\leq n}$ defined by $X \mapsto (\tau^{\leq n} X)$ is an equivalence. \end{df}

 Related to these notions of completeness are corresponding notions of separatedness.

 \begin{df} If $\cC$ is a stable $\infty$-category equipped with a $t$-structure, then we say it is {\em left separated} if